Domestic Violence and Custody

 As you can see, only one of the 14 factors (#4) that the court must consider in its analysis is the domestic violence factor.
 This in no way means that having a Final Restraining Order is a minor issue, particularly when addressing custody, but it clarifies that it is not “the whole story”.
 The truth is you should do everything you can to avoid a domestic violence situation.
 It is expensive, complicated, and has permanent ramifications.
 The court however has articulated in R.K. v.
 F.K. that custody is a complicated, layered issue which revolves around the best interest of the children.
 It is not a simple issue that can be decided just because of a Final Restraining Order.
 It is important that an individual receives proper representation for a restraining order and then again when it comes to the very important custody/parenting issues.

 Tanya N. Helfand, Esq., a certified matrimonial attorney practicing for 23 years, handles Family Law in NY and NJ as well as Bankruptcy.
 The office also handles Municipal Court defense, Worker’s Compensation and Department of Child Protection and Permanency parental representation.
-We have a free ½ hr. consultation.
-The firm welcomes your questions and inquiries at [email protected] Everything is confidential.
+The firm welcomes your questions and inquiries.
+Everything is confidential.
 This article is not legal advice.
 Please consult an attorney.